GenAI is already helping criminals circumvent standard CDD and KYC practices.

 And we are not even getting into the fact that any process that requires employees to do a reverse-image lookup or open-source check of identity photo matches against an online gallery of GenAI-manufactures faces is practically asking for systematic and regular procedural failure.

-We recently published an interview with AU10TIX chief development officer, Ofer Friedman, a global leader in digital IDV matters, and he agreed with that take: «The responsibility of detecting sophisticated identity fraud should not be put on the banks' employees, but on their fraud detection vendors, who are best equipped to handle such advanced threats.».
+We recently published an interview with AU10TIX chief business development officer, Ofer Friedman, a global leader in digital IDV matters, and he agreed with that take: «The responsibility of detecting sophisticated identity fraud should not be put on the banks' employees, but on their fraud detection vendors, who are best equipped to handle such advanced threats.».